matteosaponati/matteosaponati.github.io/_pages/research-loops.md

     </div>
   </div>

 The harness highlights clear differences in model trajectories: gpt-5.5 and gpt-5.3-codex-spark both exhibit genuine downward val bpb trends, while gpt-5.3-codex surprisingly underperforms random.
 At this early stage, gpt-5.3-codex-spark is largely on par with gpt-5.5.
 This might change with more iterations: the original Karpathy autoresearch loop ran for ~80 steps, and <a href="https://www.weco.ai/blog/autoresearch-vs-classical-hpo" target="_blank">other studies</a> have pushed this to hundreds of runs.
-I expect the gap between models to widen non-linearly.
-Perhaps with gpt-5.5 pulling ahead once the loop runs long enough to reveal its ceiling.
+I expect the gap between models to widen non-linearly, perhaps with gpt-5.5 pulling ahead once the loop runs long enough to reveal its ceiling.

 <br><br>